LinChen-65/utility-equity-covid-vac/README.md

 ```

 ## Dataset
-We put the datasets in a zenodo repo (https://sandbox.zenodo.org/record/1058859).
+We put the datasets in a zenodo repo (please refer to the Data Availability section).
 **Please download them from this link and unzip them into 'data' and 'results' folders in the current directory, respectively.**

 Sources of raw data: